m-reza-rahman/jakartaee-docker/jenkins-kubertenes/README.md

    kubectl create configmap hostname-config --from-literal=postgres_host=$(kubectl get svc postgres -o jsonpath="{.spec.clusterIP}")
    ```

-> **Note:** We used the Docker image builded and push to Docker Hub on kubernetes-clustering session.
+> **Note:** We used the Docker image built and pushed to Docker Hub on kubernetes-clustering session.

 * Replace the `<your Docker Hub account>` value with your account name in `javaee-cafe.yml` file, then deploy the application: